Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions

-The challenge of detecting failures in human-human and human-robot interactions has historically been approached through using rule-based and heuristic models \cite{askarpour2017modeling,askarpour2019formal}.
-One example of these approaches is task analysis, where errors in a specific task are manually annotated \cite{baber2002task}, a time- and cost-inefficient method.
-New ML tools provide opportunities for automated classification and identification, opening up new avenues and capabilities in error detection research.
-Recent reviews have documented these new approaches: Kulsoom and colleagues \cite{kulsoom2022review} examined a variety of algorithmic approaches in human activity detection and recognition, including machine learning, reinforcement learning, transfer learning, and deep learning.
-The authors enumerate challenges in data collection, and the inability of these approaches to generalize to other kinds of human activity detection.
-However, they note that state-vector machines are robust to decreases in performance accuracy as long as the dataset is large, and that deep learning classifiers are a favored approach for learning quickly on complex datasets, like in healthcare use cases.
-Other limitations are pointed out in \citet{kong2022human}'s review on state-of-the-art technical approaches in action recognition and prediction spaces.
-The authors identify the main challenges in correctly identifying actions: variations between and within classes of data, uncontrolled outdoor environments, lack of annotated datasets, hierarchies of complex actions, and uneven predictability across video frames.
-These issues are also present in HRI -- often humans and robots collaborate in uncontrolled environments, there is a lack of publicly available data on many forms of HRI, and the actions that take place between humans and robots may be incredibly complex depending on the scenario.
-No recent review to our knowledge has investigated the technical approaches toward social cue recognition, which integrate aspects of human activity recognition, to resolve HRI task failures.
-We examine the existing approaches making use of machine learning methods tangentially related to detecting failures in task completion, including detection of action intentionality, human action classification, and social cue recognition.
-Methods range from a variety of supervised and unsupervised learning algorithms.
-In \autoref{tab:approaches}, we provide an overview of interesting technical approaches that have been leveraged to address social cue recognition and action detection.
+Failure detection in human-human and human-robot interactions has historically been approached using rule-based and heuristic models \cite{askarpour2017modeling,askarpour2019formal}, such as task analysis.
+In task analysis, errors are manually annotated \cite{baber2002task}.
+New ML tools provide automated classification and identification opportunities. \citet{kulsoom2022review} reviewed human activity detection and recognition approaches, including machine learning, reinforcement learning, transfer learning, and deep learning -- identifying data collection and generalizability challenges.
+However, support vector machines seem robust to decreases in performance accuracy as long as the dataset is large.
+Deep learning classifiers are favored for learning quickly on complex datasets, like in healthcare use cases. \citet{kong2022human}'s review on state-of-the-art technical approaches in action recognition and prediction points out several challenges, namely variations between and within data classes, uncontrolled outdoor environments, lack of annotated datasets, hierarchies of complex actions, and uneven predictability across video frames.
+These issues are also present in HRI -- often, humans and robots collaborate in uncontrolled environments, datasets might be scarce, and the actions between humans and robots may be incredibly complex.